 Body Copy

-As a general rule, set your body copy font size between 16px to 18px for websites and 14px to 16px for mobiles to ensure optimal readability on various devices.
+As a general rule, set your body text font size between 16px to 18px for websites and 14px to 16px for mobiles to ensure optimal readability on various devices.

 Headings

-Use larger font sizes for headings to create contrast and establish a clear visual hierarchy per body outline of the content.
+Use larger font sizes for headings to create contrast and maintain visual hierarchy per body outline of the content.
 Remember that titles should be sized proportionally to the body copy.

 Subheadings